spzala/icpk8s/Labs/Lab7/README.md

 # Lab7 - Deploy guestbook with Helm

-## Pre-req: you have helm installed.
+## Pre-req: Helm is installed in your environment.

 ## Overview:
 Helm is a package manager for Kubernetes.
 It's easy to create and deploy helm charts.